SvenHerbers/XIAM-2NQ/README.md

 | `Fxy12,Fxy34,Fyz12,Fyz34,Fxz12,Fxz34` | `Pickett type Coriolis coupling parameters for coupling between states 1&2 and 3&4.
 Should not be mixed with Wilson type at the moment, due to a likely phase inconsistency` |

 ## Update Notes
+  XIAM-2NQ v0.34b - Sven Herbers, 31-January-2026
+  - General code clean-up.
+  - Renamed parameters for consistency: `DFm2` to `Fm2`, `mkD` to `mk-`.
+  - Redefined `Fk2` to multiply with `ρ**2 Pz**2 Π**2` instead of `ρ Pz**2 Π**2` for consistency.
+  - Reorded print-out of parameters to group them together by J,K,-,JJ,JK,KK,-j,-k,zx.
+  - Streamlined matrix initialization and Hamiltonian construction in the exact quadrupole-coupling routines.
+For quadrupole-containing fits, this leads to noticeable performance improvements: from a few percent up to a factor of ~5, depending on `iam.fi` pre-compilation settings and the dataset.

   Sven Herbers, 28-January-2026
   - Updated Example-Methylformate fit of the subset of v=0, Jmax=50, Kamax=20 lines.
 The unweighted rms of XIAM on this subset is 95 kHz; RAM36 global fits on the complete set of lines yield 71 kHz rms within this subset.
   - Added a fit to Example-Methylformate treating the *complete* set (49 parameters, Jmax=62, Kamax=27, fmax= 668.1 GHz, fmin= 1.6 GHz, 6976 assignments) of v=0 lines from the v=0,1 dataset of lines provided in V. Ilyushin, et al. J. Mol.
 Spectrosc.
 255, 32–38 (2009). [https://doi.org/10.1016/j.jms.2009.01.016](https://doi.org/10.1016/j.jms.2009.01.016).
 The unweighted rms of XIAM fits on this subset is 145 kHz; RAM36 global fits on the complete set of lines yield 75 kHz rms within this subset.